-Connecting to WP2 Enterprise network with EAP-TLS authentication
+Connecting to a WPA2 Enterprise Network with EAP-TLS Authentication

-Recently, I had to connect to a hidden WiFi network with an EAP-TLS authentication.
+Recently, I had to connect to a hidden WiFi network using EAP-TLS authentication.
 When configured via the NetworkManager UI on Ubuntu, it would work.
-However, on Debian Unstable running Gnome 42 and on Arch, the same process didn’t work.
+However, on Debian Unstable running GNOME 42 and on Arch, the same process didn’t work.
 The problem seems to be an empty configuration line for domain-suffix-match that gets created.
-To solve it, you can remove the domain-suffix-match using nmcli:
+To solve it, you can remove domain-suffix-match using nmcli:

 $ nmcli connection modify CorpSSID 802-1x.domain-suffix-match ""

-Alternatively, you can configure the WiFi network directly with nmcli without setting the problematic property>:
+Alternatively, you can configure the WiFi network directly with nmcli without setting the problematic property:

-nmcli connection add type wifi ifname wlp0s20f3 \
+nmcli connection add type wifi ifname wlp0s20f3

-con-name CorpSSID \
+con-name CorpSSID

-802-11-wireless.ssid CorpSSID \
+802-11-wireless.ssid CorpSSID

-802-11-wireless-security.key-mgmt wpa-eap \
+802-11-wireless-security.key-mgmt wpa-eap

-802-1x.eap tls \
+802-1x.eap tls

-802-1x.identity guyru \
+802-1x.identity guyru

-802-1x.client-cert /absolute/path/wifi-certs/signed-certificate.cer \
+802-1x.client-cert /absolute/path/wifi-certs/signed-certificate.cer

 802-1x.private-key /absolute/path/wifi-certs/private.key

-It’s important to have absolute paths to both the client certificate and the private key.
+It’s important to use absolute paths for both the client certificate and the private key.

 TP-Link Archer T4Uv2 support for Debian Buster

 This post outlines how I backported rtl8812au-dkms from Ubuntu Focal for Debian Buster and added support for the TP-Link Archer T4U v2 card to it.
-If you are only interested in the resulting .deb file skip to the end.
+If you are only interested in the resulting .deb file, skip to the end.

 The TP-Link Archer T4U v2 is an AC1300 WiFi USB adapter.
-TP-Link provides drivers but they are built only for old kernel versions (<=3.19) and do not supoort DKMS, which makes upgrading a hassle.
+TP-Link provides drivers, but they are built only for old kernel versions (<=3.19) and do not support DKMS, which makes upgrading a hassle.

 We start by fetching the rtl8812au source package from Ubuntu.